Teaguey08/CTeagueD/README.md

 This design also features 3D printed parts in the form of an Parts Include a protector for the ends of the probes and an electronics sled complete with mounting points for components, a battery holder for the 1s lipo 1000mah and a sleave for potting the conductivity probe from the other side so it cannot be pushed through the epoxy base.
 ![alt text](https://github.com/Teaguey08/CTeagueD/blob/master/CTD%20Protector%20v10.jpg)

 This guide is to be used in conjuction with CTDizzle https://github.com/Teaguey08/CTDizzle/blob/master/MKRZero/MKRZero_UserGuide.mddesign but it does deviate at certain points such as circuit diagram and the extra of the 3D printed parts so i suggest you follow his guide and subsitute out the circuit diagram and follow the rest of the guide.
+If you run into any troubles or make one or use the parts.. drop me a shout on twitter https://twitter.com/jonny_teague

 ## UK based Parts list
 This CTD will cost around £540 (before postage or shipping).
 UK Parts (Where possible).